Euclid Quick Data Release (Q1). Active galactic nuclei identification using diffusion-based inpainting of Euclid VIS images: Data

 \subsection{Data expectations}

-Although, by definition, a difference between a galaxy with and without a bright central component should be found, it is important to validate that this behaviour can be measured with the \Euclid\; VIS images.
-To quantify this difference we analyse the relationship between the brightest central pixel and its surrounding pixels.
-By producing ratios comparing the central pixel to 1 and 2 pixels wide regions around the central pixel, we form a rate of change (ROC) metric over sources, as described by
+As a baseline for our morphology-based approach, it is first necessary to verify that the \Euclid VIS images contain sufficient information to resolve the contrast between the compact central emission characteristic of an AGN and the broader light profiles of typical galaxies.
+We analysed the relationship between the brightest central pixel and its surrounding pixels to quantify a difference between normal galaxies and AGN.
+By producing ratios comparing the central pixel to 1 and 2-pixels-wide regions around the central pixel, we formed a rate of change (ROC) metric over sources, which is described by

 where

 and $\mathrm{Input}_\mathrm{1s}$ and $\mathrm{Input}_\mathrm{2s}$ are the mean values of the surrounding rings of 1 (total 8 pixels) and 2 pixels (total 16 pixels), respectively. $\mathrm{Input}_\mathrm{max}$ is the pixel value of the brightest pixel within the centre 9$\times$9 pixels.